-Leslie Mace, RN, BSN, is Sequoyah's school nurse.
+Leslie Mace, RN, BSN

-If you have a question or topic you would like to discuss, please do not hesitate to contact Mrs. Mace at 918-259-4370 x2147 or send her an email.
+If you have a question or topic you would like to discuss, please do not hesitate to contact Mrs. Mace

-Tdap Immunization Requirement for current 6th graders to enter 7th grade
+T-dap Immunization Requirement for current 6th graders to enter 7th grade

 If your child needs medication during school hours, required paperwork will need to be completed.
-A copy of the Broken Arrow Medication policy can be obtained through the nurse’s office.
+A copy of the Broken Arrow medication policy can be obtained through the nurse’s office.
 “As needed” medications, such as inhalers also require Parent/Physician permission forms.
 Please remember that no student should be self-administering medication at school without prior approval through the nurse’s office.
 Any medication sent to school must be brought to the nurse’s office upon the student’s arrival to school.
 It must be in the original container accompanied by a note from the parent/guardian.

 Students with fever of 100 degrees or higher, vomiting, or diarrhea may not return to school until they are fever/symptom free for 24 hours.

 Each year students will visit with the school nurse regarding ‘growth and development’ issues.
 Sixth graders are taught the basics of growth and development.
 Seventh grade classes contain information regarding choosing sexual abstinence.
 Seventh graders will also receive AIDS (Acquired Immune Deficiency Syndrome) prevention education in accordance with Oklahoma law.
 Eighth grade classes contain information regarding prevention of sexually transmitted diseases.
 As a parent/guardian, you have the opportunity to request that your child not be included in the presentation, by phone call or written request.
 The film that is shown to the students is available for parents to preview should they have questions as to whether or not they want to allow their child to view the film.
-If you would like to preview the film please contact our school nurse, Mrs. Mace, and she will arrange a private viewing for you.
+If you would like to preview the film please contact our school nurse, Nurse Mace, and she will arrange a private viewing for you.